Edmonton Zoning Bylaw 12800

 1. Landscaping shall be in accordance with Section 55 of the Zoning Bylaw, except that:

-1. Trees shall be provided in accordance with subsection 55.8.
-For development consisting of Residential Use Classes, the number of trees provided shall be one tree for each 25 m2 of any Yard at grade; and
+1. Trees shall be provided in accordance with subsection 55.3.
+For development consisting of Residential Uses, the number of trees provided shall be one tree for each 25 m2 of any Yard at Grade; and

 1. Signs shall comply with the regulations found in Schedule 59H.